onosproject/gnxi-simulators/README.md

 - Shaping pipelines and controlling traffic flow via P4 programs and P4Runtime

 The simulator facilities are available as Go package libraries, executable commands and as published Docker containers.

+# Additional Documentation

+[How to run](docs/README.md) device simulator and related commands.